jmhutchison/QGIS-Training-Manual/animal_health/exercise3.rst

 .. image:: ../_static/ISIKHNAS/015.png
    :align: center

 Every case is positioned in the centre of the village boundaries.
-This indicates they are not the exact coordinates of where the case occurred - all we know is the case occurred somewhere in that particular village.
+This suggests they are not the exact coordinates of where the case occurred - all we know is the case occurred somewhere in that particular village.
 The data is recorded at village level, and it is positioned using the centroid of the village polygon.